+Instructions for the Interviewer

 Interviewer: please read slowly and distinctly.

 My name is --------------------- (interviewer’s name).
 I am conducting an interview on behalf of Fazeela Mohamed a doctoral research student from University of Canterbury, New Zealand.
-I am collecting information about how patients report their access to primary health care services which could impact hospitalisation in the Maldives.
+I am collecting information about how patients report their access to primary health care services which could impact on hospitalisation in the Maldives.
 The information gathered via this questionnaire will only be used for the stated research purpose.
 Your honesty in responding the questions is very important to the researcher so that the most accurate information is obtained.
-Your answers will be kept in a secure place and any information that might identify you will not be linked to answers or written outputs and publications.
+Your answers will be kept in a secure place and any information that might identify you will not be linked to your answers or written outputs and publications.
 If you need further information you may contact the primary researcher, and supervisors listed on this card.
 ‘Give the card with contact details’.
 You can find additional information at the back of this card.
 Please read carefully.
 You may ask any question relevant to this information card.

 By signing the consent form you agree to participate in this study willingly.
 However, you can withdraw answering, at any stage.
 You don’t have to answer all the questions either.
 You can notify me if you don’t want to answer a particular question.